Chart Color Schemes

 Yankalilla has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Twenty projects identified by AreaSearch are expected to impact the area significantly, with key initiatives including Aspen Normanville Lifestyle and Tourism Park, Normanville Foreshore and Jetty Caravan Park Masterplan, Main South Road Safety Upgrades from Myponga to Cape Jervis, and Fleurieu Connections - Main South Road and Victor Harbor Road Duplication.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 20 projects likely to affect the area.
+Notable ones are Aspen Normanville Lifestyle and Tourism Park, Normanville Foreshore and Jetty Caravan Park Masterplan, Main South Road Safety Upgrades (Myponga to Cape Jervis), and Fleurieu Connections - Main South Road and Victor Harbor Road Duplication.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.